+Subclass of: E70 Thing

-Subclass of: Superclass of: E70 Thing E24 Physical Man-Made Thing E28 Conceptual Object Scope note: This class comprises discrete, identifiable man-made items that are documented as single units.
+Superclass of: E24 Physical Man-Made Thing

+E28 Conceptual Object

+Scope note: This class comprises discrete, identifiable man-made items that are documented as single units.

 These items are either intellectual products or man-made physical things, and are characterized by relative stability.
 They may for instance have a solid physical form, an electronic encoding, or they may be logical concepts or structures.
-Examples: Beethoven's 5th Symphony (E73) Michelangelo's David Einstein's Theory of General Relativity (E73)

-Einstein's Theory of General Relativity (E73) the taxon 'Fringilla coelebs Linnaeus,1758' (E55)
+- Beethoven's 5th Symphony (E73) - Michelangelo's David - Einstein's Theory of General Relativity (E73) - the taxon Fringilla coelebs Linnaeus,1758' (E55)

-P102 has title (is title of): E35 Title (P102.1 has type: E55 Type) P103 was intended for (was intention of): E55 Type
+P102 has title (is title of): E35 Title (P102.1 has type: E55 Type)

+P103 was intended for (was intention of): E55 Type